LuckyG3000/lguc/README.md

 Old Style Utility Meter Card for Home Assistant

-Customizable Utility Meter Card based on old style (non digital) utility meter box with rotating digits and an animated spinning wheel :new:.\
+Customizable Utility Meter Card based on old style (non digital) utility meter box with rotating digits and an animated spinning wheel :new:.<br/>
 This picture does a better job than describing it with words:

 ![Old Style Utility Meter Card](https://github.com/LuckyG3000/old-style-utility-meter-card/blob/main/imgs/screenshot.png?raw=true)